Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 the least convenient style that coroutines are designed to replace, as any callback-style API can be wrapped into the corresponding suspending function as shown [here](#wrapping-callbacks).

-Let us recapt.
+Let us recap.
 For example, assume that you start with a hypothetical _blocking_ `sendEmail` function with the following signature:

 ```kotlin